Saturday, November 20, 2010

 Fritsche wearing the colors of Geneve Servette

 Through the end of last season, Fritsche remains the highest scoring Ohio native in Blue Jackets history, with 63 points in 206 games, 22nd overall in the nine seasons of the club.
-Other Ohioans to have skated for the Blue Jackets are Brett Harkins (from North Ridgeville, 14 points in 25 games in 2001-02), Michael Rupp (Cleveland, 6 pts in 39 games in 2005-06), Brian Holzinger (Parma, 1 point in 13 games in 2003-04) and Ben Simon (Shaker Heights, no points in 13 games in 2005-06).
+Other Ohioans to have skated for the Blue Jackets are Brett Harkins (from North Ridgeville, 14 points in 25 games in 2001-02), Mike Rupp (Cleveland, 6 pts in 39 games in 2005-06), Brian Holzinger (Parma, 1 point in 13 games in 2003-04) and Ben Simon (Shaker Heights, no points in 13 games in 2005-06).

 Today's featured jersey is a 2006-07 Columbus Blue Jackets Dan Fritsche jersey.
 The Blue Jackets original jerseys featured cartoonish secondary logo of the head of their team mascot "Stinger".
 Their jerseys were originally made by CCM/Koho and were adorned with the Blue Jackets Inaugural Season patch.